 Did You Know: Credit Reporting and Natural Disasters

-I’m sure those who were dealing with Hurricanes Harvey, Irma and Maria had a million other things to worry about besides their credit reports and credit scores.
+I’m sure those who are dealing with Hurricanes Harvey, Irma and Maria have a million other things to worry about besides their credit reports and credit scores.
 But when storm victims, their family members and the relief workers get some normalcy back in their lives and refocus on their finances, there will be some things they will want to understand regarding credit reporting.
 There are, in fact, credit reporting standards and guidance from the credit reporting industry, which specifically address natural and other “declared” disasters.

 Lenders and other data furnishers provide information to the three national credit reporting companies (Equifax, Experian and TransUnion) using an industry standard format called Metro 2.
 And these data furnishers are instructed on how to properly report under the Metro 2 format via the Credit Reporting Resource Guide or, as it is referred to more informally, the Metro 2 manual.
 It’s important to have a basic understanding of the Metro 2 manual because it addresses how natural disaster credit reporting is to be handled.